edgexfoundry/edgex-docs/docs_src/microservices/application/ApplicationFunctionsSDK.md

-# App Functions SDK Introduction
+# App Functions SDK Overview

 Welcome the App Functions SDK for EdgeX.
 This SDK is meant to provide all the plumbing necessary for developers to get started in processing/transforming/exporting data out of EdgeX.